Summer officially kicks off on Monday, June 20, and nations across the globe will celebrate the transition of the seasons.

 Set between the Santa Ynez Mountains and the Pacific, the city of Santa Barbara, California, ushers in the summer season with vibrant colors, live music and a parade.

-Beginning this year on Friday, June 20, the city will kick-start summer with their annual three-day summer solstice festival, which began back in 1974.
-With this year's theme of "Games," the largest arts event in the county will draw in more than 100,000 spectators and 1,000 parade participants, according to the event's website, to celebrate the longest day of the year.
+Beginning this year on Friday, June 24, the city will kick-start summer with their annual three-day summer solstice festival, which began back in 1974.
+With this year's theme of "Legends," the largest arts event in the county will draw in more than 100,000 spectators and 1,000 parade participants, according to the event's website.

 With the highlight of the event on Saturday, the Summer Solstice Parade will feature elaborate floats, vivid costumes and masks, as well as both street and choreographed dancers.
 Other than the parade, a diverse lineup of live music artists will fill Alameda Park with tunes of hip-hop, rock n' roll, pop and reggae music.